-Examples of Chain Reaction Accidents
+There are Different Types of Chain Reaction Accidents

 Most chain reaction accidents begin with a single collision.
-The first car collides with another, which may careen out of control and strike another.
-In many of these cases, the first car is forced into another that is stopped or slowing down, but it is possible for other scenarios to unfold.
-The following examples are common types of chain reaction accidents.
+The first car collides with another, which may careen out of control and strike or be struck by a third vehicle.
+In many cases, the first vehicle hits a second that has suddenly stopped or slowed down, but other scenarios are also possible.

 How to Determine Fault in a Chain Reaction Crash

-Weather and acts of God may be the cause of some accidents.
-When this happens, it is possible for every driver involved to be found free of liability.
-Medical conditions may also be the cause of an accident and it is unfair to place blame on someone who lost consciousness due to something such as a stroke, seizure or heart attack.
-In these special cases, nobody is found at fault and the matter is settled through each person’s insurance company.
+Finally, unforeseen medical emergencies can also cause an accident, and it is unfair to place blame on someone who lost consciousness because of a stroke, seizure or heart attack.
+In these special cases, nobody is found at fault, and the matter is settled through each person’s insurance company.

 - Obtain contact information from witnesses at the scene if you can.
 Their recollection of events will be useful later on.